ommahale/image_picker_try/README.md

 # image_picker_try

 A new Flutter project.

-##Basic implementation of Image picker package provided for flutter
+Basic implementation of Image picker package provided for flutter
-UI layeout:

 ## Getting Started